Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Introduction

 In summary, our main contributions are as follows:

 \begin{enumerate}[1.]

-\item We develop a novel 4D mmWave radar odometry algorithm based on equivariant neural networks, capable of producing accurate and robust odometry estimates under large rotations and fast motions, as commonly encountered in sharp turns and challenging driving maneuvers. \item We design a dedicated pre-processing pipeline for Doppler velocity that derives invariant features, thereby stabilizing motion-related features.
-And we design a framework that separately extracts equivariant and invariant features to preserve geometric consistency, making it applicable to 4D mmWave radar point clouds with physical attributes. \item We conduct extensive experiments on both an open-source dataset and a self-collected dataset, along with ablation studies, to validate the effectiveness of the proposed method across diverse scenarios. \item The source code will be released after receiving the final decision. \end{enumerate}
+\item We develop a novel 4D radar odometry algorithm based on equivariant neural networks, providing accurate and robust odometry estimates under large rotations, as commonly encountered in sharp turns and challenging driving maneuvers. \item We design a dedicated pre-processing pipeline for Doppler velocity that derives invariant features, thereby stabilizing motion-related features.
+We also design a framework that separately extracts equivariant and invariant features to preserve geometric consistency, making it applicable to 4D radar point clouds with physical attributes. \item We conduct extensive experiments on both an open-source dataset and a self-collected dataset, along with ablation studies, to validate the effectiveness of the proposed method across diverse scenarios.
+The project is available at: \url{https://github.com/hanzy21/Equi-RO}. \end{enumerate}